bio1ixir/blog/content/evi1haxor/smed.md

 ## Experiment Designing
 To understand the concept, I'm gonna put it with an example.
-But before that, you are advised to read following prerequisite terminology and some other know-how.
+But before that, you are advised to read following prerequisite jargon and some other know-hows.

 ### Terminology-